edmondburnett/MIStagesDIY/README.md

 $ make -f stages/bootloader/makefile hex
 ```

-MI is now shut down and no longer maintaining this code, so some drift from it's dependencies is expected.
+Since Mutable Instruments is now shut down and no longer maintaining this code, some drift from it's dependencies is expected.
 If you get a
-compiler error about the decoder Init() being passed too many values, copy the supplied bootloader.cc file to
+compiler error regarding the STM library's decoder Init() being passed too many values, copy the supplied bootloader.cc file to
 `eurorack-modules/stages/bootloader/boatloader.cc` and recompile.

 Build and upload the firmware: